JWT890/vpn-server-with-wireguard/README.md

 Then type sudo systemctl enable wg-quick@wg0 and then start.
 Then check the status of it.

 Now its time to set up the VPN Client VM.
-Use an Ubuntu Linux VM, 8096 MB for Memory, 80 GB for storage and for the network adapter keep it host only or VMnet1
+Use an Ubuntu Linux VM, 8096 MB for Memory, 80 GB for storage and for the network adapter put it on VMnet 8.